Lockdowns Multiply Globally as Virus Strains Health Systems

-Major streets and highways were deserted in many parts of the world Saturday as curfews and lockdowns multiplied in the face of a rapidly advancing virus that is severely straining many health systems.
+Streets, squares and highways were deserted in large parts of the world Saturday as curfews and lockdowns multiplied in the face of a rapidly advancing virus that is severely straining many health systems.

-Three American states with a combined population of 70 million are moving to restrict residents to their homes.
+Three American states with a combined population of 70 million are moving to restrict residents to their homes to prevent the spread of the new coronavirus.
 California started Friday and New York and Illinois were to follow this weekend.
 Connecticut and Oregon were preparing to do the same.

-Once bustling outdoor plazas fell quiet in Bavaria after it became the first German state to tell people to stay home, except to go to work, buy food, visit the doctor or exercise.
-Colombia became the latest South American country to announce a lockdown, and Sri Lanka closed all expressways for a weekend curfew.
+Once-bustling outdoor plazas fell quiet in Bavaria after it became the first German state to tell people to stay home, except to go to work, buy food, visit the doctor or exercise.
+Police reported fewer people breaching the curfew than in previous nights.

 Coronavirus Pandemic